 In April 2020, I finally rallied and fired up this personal website.
 I made it to share, build, write, and connect with new people.
 I've been inspired by so many great online writers and wanted to participate in the conversation—even if I'm still relearning how to talk.

 So far I've written mostly code tutorials.
 I feel obligated to pay it back to the open source communities that welcomed me so warmly.

 I'm part of a great group of writers at Compound Writing, where I'm constantly learning more about writing, editing, sharing ideas, providing value, and building community.

 This site is built from scratch in Rails.

 Everything you see here is fully versioned in Git, test-backed, and continuously deployed on Heroku (home of Ruby's chief designer, Yukihiro "Matz" Matsumoto).

 I don't track visitors, so don't worry, I'm not peering at you on a dashboard.

 Despite my love for programming, I actually try to stay off computers as much as possible.

 My life straddles Portland, Oregon and Walla Walla, Washington, where my partner is a healthcare provider in our rural community.
 I've worked on legal cases throughout the State of Oregon—from Coos Bay to Ontario—and always enjoy visiting hidden corners of our region.

-I volunteer on a couple nonprofit boards and spend as much time outside as possible.
+I volunteer and spend as much time outside as possible.
 I garden, backpack, bike, and hang with our two rescue dogs, Milo and Gus.